 Of course, this Volvo can also head off-road, giving anyone who's looking to buck the SUV trend a viable alternative.
 It's as capable as most SUVs too, with a bespoke off-road drive mode and hill descent control to help out when dropping down steep slopes and plenty of grunt to power up the other side.
 Very few owners will push it out of its comfort zone.

 Back on tarmac, our only complaint is the steering, which suffers from a lack of feel with a vagueness that can cause a momentary loss of accuracy during cornering, robbing the driver of some confidence.
-With 187bhp, the D4 diesel comes with an eight-speed automatic gearbox as standard, and it gets from 0-62mph in 8.2 seconds, before running on to a top speed of 112mph.
+With 247bhp, the B5 petrol comes with an eight-speed automatic gearbox as standard, and it gets from 0-62mph in 6.9 seconds, before running on to a limited top speed of 112mph.
 Only the Volvo V60 T6 Recharge plug-in hybrid is faster off the line.

 Interior & comfort

 Since the revolution that began with the Volvo XC90, the brand's interiors have become some of the best in the business.
 Its tradition of supplying some of the most comfortable seats continues, but quality in every area has taken a leap forwards.
 As a result, the interior feels premium, with attractive materials and sturdy controls.

 The V60 Cross Country is very slightly more utilitarian than the standard car - if you can call its vinyl and cloth seats that.
 There's also a beige checked option if you're feeling brave, which actually suits the big Swede rather well.

 A trim level in its own right, the Cross Country is based on the (already comprehensive) Momentum spec, but adds a 60mm increase in height thanks to new suspension and larger profile tyres, exterior body work cladding, front parking sensors, a dimming rear-view mirror, silver roof rails, hill descent control and a gloss-black steering wheel.